-TiDB Cloud Serverless Tier (Beta) is the best way to get started with TiDB Cloud.
-To create a free Serverless Tier cluster, take the following steps:
+TiDB Serverless is the best way to get started with TiDB Cloud.
+To create a TiDB Serverless cluster, follow these steps:

-If you do not have a TiDB Cloud account, click here to sign up for an account.
+If you do not have a TiDB Cloud account, click here to sign up.

 Log in to your TiDB Cloud account.

 For new sign-up users, TiDB Cloud automatically creates a default TiDB Serverless cluster named